 Chances are good that you’ve spent at least some time and energy thinking about internet speed, especially if you’ve experienced slow internet or an intermittent/spotty connection.
 You may have even run a speed test or two, or you may have no idea what your internet speed is.
+Understanding internet speed can be complicated.

 Either way, if you’re like a lot of people, you simply want to know: “Is my connection fast enough?”

-But internet speed is more complicated than that.
 To really answer that question, you must understand a bit more about internet speed, WiFi speed, and network connections.
 So let’s jump in.

 What’s the difference between speed and bandwidth?